bilal-fazlani/zio-maelstrom/docs/api-reference/index.md

 [Ask](../../examples/echo/src/main/scala/com/example/IODocs.scala) inside_block:Ask
 <!--/codeinclude-->

+1. `MessageId.next` gives next sequential message id

+!!! tip
+    Use `MessageId.next` to generate a new message id.
+It is a sequential id generator

+!!! important danger
+    Make sure to use different message ids for different messages.
+If you use the same message id for different messages, the receiver will not be able to map the response to the request

-The `ask` api can return either a successful response or an `AskError`.
+The `ask` api can return either a successful response or an `AskError`

 <!--codeinclude-->
 [AskError](../../zio-maelstrom/src/main/scala/com/bilal-fazlani/zio-maelstrom/MessageSender.scala) inside_block:ask_error